Navigating Relationship Stalemates

 We can come from our head or we can come from our heart.
 Guess which one provides us with the most opportunity for transformation, resolution and happiness?

-Your heads will always justify resistance with a story, and with fear.
+Your head will always justify resistance with a story, and with fear.
 Your heart carries the balm of love, which activates openness, right thinking (notice, that’s not thinking you are right!), and the space for resolution.
 Despite popular belief, hate is not the opposite of love, fear is.

 When we come from our heart, we set forces in motion which are far greater than the sum of our relationship, and our relationship problems.
 Miracles like healing, empathy, forgiveness and reconciliation– these all activate when we choose to approach any situation from our hearts.
 The human heart is so powerful, that we can let someone know whether we are coming from love, or fear, without saying one word.